-I almost immediately started reading about them, watching youtube videos explaining how to build them.
+I almost immediately started reading about them, watching youtube videos or instructables explaining how to build them.
 I had an old tire in the growing "to throw away" pile which I never get around to bringing to the recycling center, so that was the main part of the material sorted.
 I also have some polypropylene cord (the blue one used to tie straw bales and some black one) which could be used as laces.
 As will be seen later this is not comfortable nor durable so I used some more elaborate string for the laces.

 Trace your foot on paper and locate the holes as indicated in one of these guides.

 Now the real work begins.
 We will need to hack at that tire, and it truly is tiresome work.
 I had some tin snips on hand which I thought would be perfect for the job.
 They are in fact totally useless.
 I did the job with a hacksaw to cut through the metal ring where the tire meets the wheel, and then one of my trusty Opinels to cut through the reinforced rubber outwall.
 If the knife is kept sharp, this is actually fairly easy work.

 I cut some rough pieces from the outerwall, one from each side of the tire to match the curvature of the outerwall to the natural curve of each foot.

 You then trace the outline of your paper pattern on the pieces you just cut, enabling you to have perfect tire soles for your huarache sandals.